 Eventually I started buying nootropic supplements in bulk powder form and began making my own capsules.
-Still a costly way boost my brain power but entirely worth the effort and expense.
+Still a costly way to boost my brain power but entirely worth the effort and expense.
 Both in my career and relationships with those I love.

 Discovering Mind Lab Pro

 I’ve been using Mind Lab Pro every day for the last 24 months.
 And haven’t found another premade nootropic stack that comes anywhere close to what this stack can do.